StefanLiebenberg/cron.js/README.md

 ## About

 **cron.js** is a cron scheduler for JavaScript.
-It allows you to run jobs at specific intervals, defined by standard cron syntax.
-These intervals range from specific months to every second.
+It allows you to run jobs at set intervals, defined by standard cron syntax.

 ## Getting the code:

-Grab one of the files in that directory:
+Grab one of the files in this directory:

   https://github.com/StefanLiebenberg/cron.js/tree/master/build